GameModsBR/MyChunks/README.md

 # MyChunks
 MyChunks is a chunk protection plugin for Minecraft servers using Sponge.
-It's just starting to be developped right now so all help is appreciated.
+It's just starting to be developed right now so all help is appreciated.

 [![Build Status](http://img.shields.io/travis/GameModsBR/MyChunks.svg)](https://travis-ci.org/GameModsBR/MyChunks)